 Welsh soprano Jo Westaway has the pleasure of studying with international mezzo-soprano Diana Moore.
-She has gained her ATCL diploma and a distinction for her LTCL diploma in performance.
+She has gained her ATCL diploma and a distinction for her LTCL diploma in performance and is excited to be attending the Royal Welsh College of Music & Drama (RWCMD) as a postgraduate vocal student in September 2020.

 Jo loves nothing more than to perform and entertain with her voice.
 She started singing with Louise Ryan in Cardiff, where she entered various Eisteddfods, culminating in her winning the South Glamorgan Young Singer award at the age of 18 and being invited to sing for the Cardiff Rotary Club at the Cardiff International Arena.
 Soon after Jo was compelled to move to London where she embarked upon private lessons with professional singers Claire-Louise Lucas and Julia Melinek.
 She recorded a demo CD which found its way into the hands of a Classic FM producer.
 Her performance of Puccini’s ‘O Mio Babbino Caro’ debuted on their Sky TV channel and as a result of this, she sang in major advertising campaigns including Fiat Punto, the Discovery Channel and Sky Sports.